Home Design Elements That Might Be Dating Your Home

 Not Hot: Coloured Bathroom Fixtures

 Remember the time when pink, brown, black and sometimes mint green bathtubs and toilets were in style?
 Dating back to the 1950s, yes, these fixtures were once in style.
-The Keyword here being “were”.
+The Keyword here is “were”.
 Gone are those days (thankfully) and with them the coloured bathroom fixtures.
 So, if your bathroom is still sporting a tub or toilet that isn’t white, it’s time to remodel.

 Yes, in some design styles a tub or toilet in a colour other than white is a must, but with over 30 years of design and home renovation experience, we’ve found that the majority of homeowners we work with have a design style that lends itself to white bathroom fixtures.